kaizen64/good-morning/README.md

 # good-morning

-Simple program to start up the files I use the most
+A simple program to start up the files I use the most inside a tmux session